peterhinch/micropython-micro-gui/README.md

 In normal use only `change` and `back` are required, to move to a new `Screen` and to drop back to the previous `Screen` in a tree (or to quit the application if there is no predecessor).
+A means of returning data is provided by the `value` classmethod.

  * `change(cls, cls_new_screen, mode=Screen.STACK, *, args=[], kwargs={})`
  Change screen, refreshing the display.
 Mandatory positional argument: the new